dank-inc/one-hour-beats/README.md

 ### Milestone 1 - stuff:

+- unique constraints on vote tokens and other fields.
 - add jam sorting
 - sort jams by most recent or most active.
 - expire jams not started in 1 day